sjyang18/mydocs/accumulo-aad/ldap/adding_ou_principal.md

 ```

 ## Keytab file for service principal
 ktutil will be used to generate a keytab file for the service principal you created.
-Not sure how this step can be automated at this time.
+We may adapt & script this step with one of methods from (https://stackoverflow.com/questions/37454308/script-kerberos-ktutil-to-make-keytabs).

 ```
 azureuser@testvm1:~/ldap$ ktutil